SoK-PPDS/SoK-PPDS.github.io/evaluation_results.md

 ### Runtime of Different Approaches

+We evaluate six DL-based approaches on two datasets (MNIST and Fashion-MNIST), under five scenarios (non-private, two standard, and two challenging).

 We report the runtime of different approaches.
-For each scenario,
-we report the runtime for the run using the best hyper-parameters (reported in [Evaluation Setups](./evaluation_setups.md)).
+For each scenario, we report the runtime for the run using the best hyper-parameters (reported in [Evaluation Setups](./evaluation_setups.md)).

 The results are presented in Table 1.
 The numbers are in seconds.

 To summarize, DP-MERF is the most efficient algorithm and finishes within a minute.
+This can be attributed to its simple optimization procedure.
 DPGEN is most time-consuming, due to the sample efficiency issues of diffusion models.

 Table 1: **Runtime comparisons** between different approaches.
 The numbers are in seconds.